Netsensia/2048Solver/README.md

 	 --------------------------------------------------------------------------------------------
 	     3     1000
 	     5     1000
-	     7     1000     4.3ms     3806ms   24,874    78,008   4096   |   0     104    589    892
+	     7     1000     4.27ms    5078ms   30,299   127,048   8192       3    190     698     944
 	     9     1000
 	    11     1000
 	 --------------------------------------------------------------------------------------------
-	 Highest score of all time:         107,844
+	 Highest score of all time:         127,048
 	 Highest tile seen across all runs: 8192
 	 --------------------------------------------------------------------------------------------

 The examples below will allow you to figure out exactly what happens, but, in a nutshell, all the tiles slide in the direction chosen and identical numbers merge to become a number twice as large.

 Numbers at the far end of the direction of swipe are merged first, so, for example, a left swipe in a row of 2,2,2,0 will result in the row becoming 4,2,0,0 - once the 4 is made, the other 2 doesn't get in on the act.
+Merged cells cannot merge again on the same move.

 The aim is to merge two 1024 tiles into a 2048 tile.
 Point scoring is simple, each time a tile is created from a merger, the value of the new tile is added to the score, so merging two 2s will give earn four points.